jerseycheese/BootHillGM/Docs/UserStories.md

 ### Open Bugs

-[BUG-002] Game Session State Reset
-  - Description: Game state resets when navigating away from and back to the Game Session page.
-  - Steps to Reproduce:
-    1. Start a game session and interact with the AI.
-    2. Navigate away from the Game Session page.
-    3. Return to the Game Session page.
-  - Expected Behavior: Game session should continue from where it left off.
-  - Actual Behavior: Game session resets to the initial message.
-  - Status: Open
-  - Priority: High

 [BUG-003] AI Pacing Issues
   - Description: AI advances the story too quickly, not adjusting for the current setting.
   - Steps to Reproduce: